enketo/enketo-core/README.md

 # Enketo Core

-> [!IMPORTANT]
-> This repository was archived on November 28th, 2023.
-Enketo Core is now maintained in a monorepo: https://github.com/enketo/enketo
+### ⚠️ This repository was archived on November 28th, 2023.
+Enketo Core is now maintained in a monorepo: https://github.com/enketo/enketo ⚠️
->
-> All issues including closed ones have been moved to that repository.
+All issues including closed ones have been moved to that repository.

+***

 The engine that powers [Enketo Express](https://github.com/enketo/enketo-express) and various third party tools including [this selection](https://enketo.org/about/adoption/).